Oven Baked Chicken Fajitas

-This baked chicken fajitas recipe is the easiest way to make fajitas.
-Plus, they’re super healthy and loaded with veggies.
-They’re naturally dairy free, but you can use whatever toppings you like.
-Opt for corn tortillas for gluten free option
+These baked chicken fajitas are the easiest way to make fajitas at home.
+They're naturally dairy free, loaded with veggies and you top them with all of your favorites.
+Opt for corn tortillas for gluten free option.

 chicken fajitas in flour tortillas garnished with cilantro

-Not with this recipe.
-It’s seriously simple and very, very healthy if you choose the right toppings/tortillas.
-And, by baking everything all in one pan, you get delicious, juicy chicken and perfectly cooked vegetables without even being in the kitchen.
+Everything goes onto one pan, and you get delicious, juicy chicken and perfectly cooked vegetables without even being in the kitchen.
+Seriously simple, with minimal cleanup.

 Close up of a baking sheet of sliced oven baked chicken fajitas with bell peppers, and onions with cilantro and lime for garnish.